-We disclose our UB Net Dollar Retention Rate, or NDRR, as a measure of our enterprise revenue growth.
+We disclose our UB Net Dollar Retention Rate, or NDRR, as a measure of our Enterprise revenue growth.
 We believe NDRR is an important metric that provides insight into the long-term value of our subscription agreements and our ability to retain, and grow revenue from, our UB customers.
-We calculate NDRR as the total annualized recurring revenue, or ARR, at the end of a trailing twelve-month period divided by the total ARR at the beginning of a trailing twelve-month period for the cohort of UB customers active at the beginning of the trailing twelve-month period.
+We calculate NDRR as the total ARR at the end of a trailing twelve-month period divided by the total ARR at the beginning of a trailing twelve-month period for the cohort of UB customers active at the beginning of the trailing twelve-month period.
 Total ARR at the end of a trailing twelve-month period is calculated as ARR at the beginning of a trailing twelve-month period that is then adjusted for upsells, downsells, and churns for the same cohort of customers during that period.
-ARR is the total annualized runrate revenue of all UB customers with active licenses.
 Our NDRR is expected to fluctuate in future periods due to a number of factors, including the growth of our revenue base, the penetration within our learner base, expansion of products and features, and our ability to retain our UB customers.

-Septemb er 30,
+March 3

-2020 2021 %
+2022 2021 %

-ness net dollar retention rate 119 % 118 % (1)%
+Udemy Business net dollar retention rate 120 % 119 % 1 %